Over the past 15 years, Agile and DevOps have transformed how organizations deliver software.

 The Silent Risk of Database Black Boxes

 Databases contain critical technical and operational data, but visibility is usually limited to basic infrastructure metrics.
-Monitoring tools often focus on the application or network layer, leaving the database as an unobserved silo.
+A lot of monitoring tools often focus on the application or network layer, leaving the database as an unobserved silo.
 According to the 2025 State of Database Report, only a minority of DBAs report having a fully unified monitoring environment.

-Subtle issues that thrive in the dark include:
+Subtle issues that thrive in the database dark include:

 • Deadlocks and locking conflicts that create unpredictable latency spikes and can freeze systems.